gkapfham/python-talk-abstracts/pycon_maintainers_summit_2025.md

 ## Key Takeaways

-- Developers often deal with flaky tests on a monthly, weekly, or daily basis
+- Developers often deal with flaky tests on a frequent basis
 - Concrete examples of flaky tests in real-world Python projects
 - Limitations of using automated test rerunning to find flaky tests
 - Machine learning techniques can automatically find flaky tests